• Home page

 The Shepherds and the Béarnaise pastoral tradition

-The wealth of Béarn has long come from its flocks of sheep, and their wool, and the shepherds of "Béarn d'en haut" have long regarded the Béarnais of the plain with superiority.
+The wealth of Béarn has long come from its flocks of sheep and their wool.
+The shepherds of the "Béarn d'en haut" looked down on the Béarnais of the plain with superiority.
 It must be said that pastoral life remains very rich.
-At the beginning of July, you will be able to attend the transhumance, and taste the products of the valleys including the famous sheep's cheese, matured in the old-fashioned way and switch to Salies salt, today a trendy product in fine grocery stores and cheese dairies in our country.

 Nature and Leisure